 How do we as a society use data for social objectives?
 And what are the conditions that are important in doing so?
 These questions are related to the reasons for collecting, managing, storing and sharing data.
 Reasons such as taking sustainability measures, conducting research to improve health care, making it easier to protect cultural heritage or ensuring that sufficient food is available to the population in the long term.

-Working closely with the European Commission (Directorate General GROW), Commons Network and Waag Futurelab are joining forces to develop a Code of Conduct.
+Working closely with the European Commission (Directorate General GROW), Commons Network and Waag Futurelab joined forces to develop a Code of Conduct.
 This Code of Conduct establishes a set of principles for how data should be managed and used for the benefit of the social economy, building on the existing EU regulatory framework and the values underlying the social economy.

-In addition to these guiding principles, the Code will include practical resources such as guidance documents, templates, and examples of best practices to support organizations in applying these standards.
+In addition to these guiding principles, the Code includes practical resources such as guidance documents, templates, and examples of best practices to support organizations in applying these standards.
 Toward the end of the year, we will host an online event to present the results and discuss their relevance to the social economy through a panel discussion.
 Stay tuned to this project page for updates on the events and the development of the Code of Conduct.

 Project lead: Sophie Bloemen